Precovery of TESS Single Transits with KELT: Results

-In Figure \ref{fig:north_rate_duration}, the recovery rates no longer vary monotonically from upper left to lower right.
-This is because stellar densities are no longer uniformly distributed across transit duration (see Figure \ref{fig:stellar-depth-duration}), and the stellar density has negative correlation with transit duration (Equation \ref{eqn:duration}).
+Figure \ref{fig:rate_duration} shows the same set of light curves and recovery rates as Figure \ref{fig:rate_period}, but plots transit duration on the horizontal axis instead of Period.
+While the transits are distributed uniformly in log-Period space, the transit duration distribution is no longer uniform, because of the varying properties of the stars themselves displayed in Figure \ref{fig:stellar-depth-duration}.
+In Figure \ref{fig:rate_duration}, the recovery rates no longer vary monotonically from upper left to lower right.
+This is because stellar densities are no longer uniformly distributed across transit duration, and the stellar density has negative correlation with transit duration (Equation \ref{eqn:duration}).
 That is because from Equation \ref{eqn:SNR_duration}, the relation between SNR and transit duration becomes more complex.
 To examine this effect across transit duration, we divided transit duration into 20 bins.
-In each bin, we calculated the recovery rate and average SNR, and plot them in the same figure to compare their trend (Figure \ref{fig:snr_rate}).
-We see that the overall trends are similar in structure.
-We can see the reasons for this behavior in Figure \ref{fig:stellar-depth-duration}, which shows that at short transit durations the stars are significantly more dense.
+In each bin in transit duration space, we calculated the recovery rate and average SNR, and plot those quantities in Figure \ref{fig:snr_rate}.
+We see that the overall trends for both SNR and transit recovery are similar in structure across transit duration, indicating that our recovery rates do in fact follow the theoretical expectations.
+We can see the reasons for the particular form of that behavior in Figure \ref{fig:stellar-depth-duration}, which shows that at short transit durations the stars are significantly more dense.
 That explains the decrease in recovery at very short transit durations.
 Conversely, Equation \ref{eqn:SNR_duration} shows that SNR is a stronger function of transit duration than stellar density.
 Therefore at long durations, we see an increase in recovery rates.